 Energy and raw-materials producers, financial firms, telecommunications companies and utilities have a combined weighting of about 70 percent in the Bovespa index, according to data compiled by Bloomberg.
 Consumer-related stocks comprise about 23 percent.

 “There’s an increasing willingness of the government to become more involved in a lot of these companies,” Nick Robinson, who helps manage $15 billion in Latin American shares at Aberdeen Asset Management, said in an Oct.
 9 interview at Bloomberg headquarters in New York.
-“It’s been a bit more harsh in the way it treats Petrobras (PBR), and more recently with banks and the utilities sector, doing these top down pronouncements on companies to change the way they do business.”
+“It’s been a bit more harsh in the way it treats Petrobras (PBR:US), and more recently with banks and the utilities sector, doing these top down pronouncements on companies to change the way they do business.”

 Officials from Brazil’s presidential office and the Ministry of Mines and Energy, who asked not to be identified citing government policy, declined to comment on recent interventions.